mashmllo/hack-the-box--book/README.md

 ![Image of hash_results](https://github.com/friend-col/hack-the-box--blunder/blob/master/img/result_of_hash.jpg)
 ### Decryption
 Using an online decryptor, hugo's password is *Password120*
-### Getting User Flag
+### User Flag
-This command turn hugo into a root user.
-Navigate into the root home directory to get the root flag.
+Login as Hugo and navigate into the home directory to get the flag.
 <br />
 ![Image of user_flag](https://github.com/friend-col/hack-the-box--blunder/blob/master/img/user_flag.jpg)
 ## Privilege Escalation